ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 * [Enable secure access to apps for external users with Azure AD B2C](https://docs.microsoft.com/en-us/learn/modules/enable-external-access-with-b2c/?WT.mc_id=udacity_learn-wwl)
 * [Monitor and report on security events in Azure AD](https://docs.microsoft.com/en-us/learn/modules/monitor-report-aad-security-events/?WT.mc_id=udacity_learn-wwl)

-## Exercise: Azure Active Directory
+## Exercise: Azure Active Directory:

 This exercise will get you familiar with registering an app in Azure Active Directory, which will set you up for the next exercise to use Microsoft Authentication.